Dmitry16/aws-transactions/README.md

 Top-level design overview:

-The app is developed using Node.js Express framework and converted to run on top of AWS lambda as a service using "aws-serverless-express" framework.
+The app is developed with Node.js Express framework and converted to run on top of AWS lambda as a service using "aws-serverless-express" framework.

 When a "get" request hits the "get-transactions" end-point a set of currency rates from the api.exchangeratesapi.io resource is fetched then random transactions are generated and finally are posted to the 'process-transactions' end-point.
 When server recieves a post request it processes the data converting transactions to different shape.